realMoyosore/Calculator-App/README.md

 # Calculator App

-This is a simple calculator application built with JavaScript.
+This is a simple calculator application built with HTML, CSS and JavaScript.
 The app provides basic arithmetic operations and a user-friendly interface.

 ## Features